 UX Designers can typically find employment in virtually any industry and enjoy fairly profitable salaries.
 They are in high demand and play a critical role in shaping the way that consumers interact with the brand.
 Their salaries can vary from industry to industry, but they typically range anywhere from $82,000 to well above $180,000.
 The mean salary for a United States-based UX Designer is $124,000, according to data collected and analyzed by Indeed.
 Moreover, the Bureau of Labor Statistics predicts that digital design professionals will be in even higher demand within the next decade.

 Plus, the average UX Designer has a variety of options at their disposal.
-They can work as a traditional full-time, in-house employee for a number of companies and businesses.
+They can work as full-time, in-house employees for various companies.
 However, they can also work as freelance professionals and find remote work options.
-In addition, they can work part-time or full-time, which makes this a rather flexible job position.
+In addition, they can work part-time or full-time, making this a flexible job position.
 Overall, with the combination of job security, high pay, and professional opportunities, it’s no surprise that many strive to become UX Designers year after year.

 The time it takes to become a UX Designer depends on several different elements and factors.
 Most notably, it depends on your educational journey.
 If you pursue a degree program at a traditional four-year university, you can expect to spend multiple years learning your trade.
 However, if you would rather gain practical skills first and foremost, you can enroll in a certificate course or bootcamp.
 This will take considerably less time than the traditional route but still provide practical experience and a thorough learning experience.
-Regardless, if you develop a professional portfolio through different hands-on projects, work towards skill development, and continue your learning experience even after you’ve earned a degree or other credential, then you will become a highly regarded and trustworthy UX Designer.
+Regardless, by developing a professional portfolio through hands-on projects, focusing on skill development, and continuing your learning after earning a degree or other credentials, you'll become a highly regarded and trusted UX Designer.

 However, there are distinct differences in how a UX Designer and a UI Designer operate.
 For starters, a UX Designer focuses greatly on the user experience as opposed to anything else.
 This requires strong research skills as well as knowledge of information architecture, user flows, and other visual aspects that are logical for the use of the product.
 They are also incredibly knowledgeable in usability and foster a comfortable environment for any purpose.